 Political Activities of Employees Policy

 It is the policy of the college that an employee shall neither engage in political activities while on duty, nor do so at any time in a manner which interferes with the functions and/or mission of the college.
-Nor may any employee use his/her position as an employee of the college to influence the political activities of other college employees.
+An employee shall not use his/her position as an employee of the college to influence the political activities of college employees or students.

 Political Activities of Employees Procedures